-FBI arrests church music ministry leader on porn charges
+FBI arrests church music-ministry leader in Eugene on porn charges

-EUGENE, Ore.
-(AP) — The FBI and Eugene police have arrested the music ministry leader at Christ Fellowship Church on federal child pornography charges.
+EUGENE, Ore. — The FBI and Eugene police have arrested the music ministry leader at Christ Fellowship Church on federal child pornography charges.

 Authorities said Friday that long-time church member 38-year-old Edward Samuel Thompson was arrested at his Eugene home without incident and booked in a Springfield jail.